 Research has shown that this compound has many potential benefits such as natural pain relief, improving brain and heart health, reducing stress, treating epilepsy, and much more.
-But one overarching question in many people’s minds is; does CBD help in weight loss?
+But one overarching question in most people’s minds is; does CBD help in weight loss?

 CBD and Weight Loss: What You Need To Know

 For a long time, a plethora of studies have purported that CBD can improve several aspects of health including weight loss.
 Below are some effects of CBD that could make this possible:

 CBD May Reduce Metabolism and Reduce Food Intake

 Animal studies show that CBD interacts with CB1 and CB2 receptors in the brain and lymphoid tissue.
 These receptors play an integral role in metabolism and food intake.
 Ingesting CBD could lead to a reduction in food intake, which could potentially result in weight loss.

 CBD Could Help In ‘Fat Browning’

 Researchers have shown that CBD can transform white-colored fat tissue (that stores energy) into a beige-colored fat tissue (which burns fat) through a process known as ‘browning.’
 This enhances the breakdown and oxidation of fats, reduces the expression of proteins involved in fat cell generation, and boasts the body’s ability to burn calories.
 Nonetheless, more human studies are required to substantiate these effects.